owl-framework/docs/en/docs/filter.md

 ## Basic usage of filters

-Having this filter definition established provides the foundation for Owl\Filter\FilterInterface, which requires a single method named filter() to be implemented by a filter class.
+Having this filter definition established provides the foundation for `Owl\Filter\FilterInterface`, which requires a single method named filter() to be implemented by a filter class.

 Following is a basic example of using